 - PCB Solder Reflow – GPU area or entire card overall

 Reflow can be used to “refresh” solder joints.
-My quick visual inspection of the card didn’t reveal any bad contact issues, but still, it could be non-visible problem.
-You can either use hot-air gun and gently hover over some areas, or put the card in the oven and “bake” it carefully.
+My quick visual inspection of the card didn’t reveal any bad contact issues, but still, it could be a non-visible problem.
+You can either use a hot-air gun and gently hover over some areas, or put the card in the oven and “bake” it carefully.
 Both methods carry the risk of permanent damage and component overheating (but in general, hot air gun is better, since you do not heat entire board and all components at the same time, including non-electric contact bodies).

 This PC was never used for gaming, in fact, GPU was never even benchmarked or stressed otherwise and even if I wanted to – it was only 8600 GT anyway, why would I want to do anything like that with 8600 GT?
 I mean, it wasn’t something like 8800 GTX, GTX 1080, GTX 2080 or similar.
 However, I recalled that at one point I disconnected GPU Cooler from graphics card’s PCB few years ago, as I was annoyed by the noise it was suddenly started making, and wasn’t too confident to repair it or replace it myself.
-It was fine, GPU was still below 70° C, and I didn’t actually care, because I never planned to stress it much with games or whatever, anyway.
+It was fine, GPU was still below 70° C, and I didn’t actually care, because I never planned to stress it much with games or whatever.